open-goal/jak-project/README.md

 ---------------
 The GOAL compiler will target x86-64.
 At first just Linux.
 There is a macro language called GOOS which is basically just Scheme but with a few bonus features.

 The compiler will reuse a significant amount of code from my existing LISP compiler for x86-64.
 I have a very bad WIP combination which is capable of building a modified `gkernel.gc` for x86 as a proof of concept.
+It can create and run functions in threads.

 An important part of the compiler is the test suite.
 Without tests the compiler will be full of bugs.
 So every feature should have a good set of tests.

 The major components are

-- [ ] GOAL-IR, a linear intermediate representation for GOAL code
+- [ ] GOAL-IR, a typed linear intermediate representation for GOAL code
   - [ ] "Environment"
   - [ ] "Ref"
   - [ ] Constant propagation of integers/floats
-  - [ ] Constant propagation of memory locations
+  - [ ] Constant propagation of memory locations (this is required to make sure bitfields updates know where to write their result)
   - [ ] Ref `in_gpr`

 - [ ] The type system